 Kitchen and entryway floors are especially prone to getting wet.
 Wood floors in these locations need special precautions to preserve recommended humidity and temperature levels and to keep water from getting on the surface.

 Never use a saturated mop or huge volumes of liquid or water to scrub wood floors.
-Wipe out any leaking water, oils, or detergents until they get soaked by the wood fibers.
+Wipe off any leaking water, oils, or detergents so that they don’t soak the wood fibers.

 Install floor mats in front of each doorway, as well as the refrigerator, dishwasher, and kitchen work areas.
 Place leakproof saucers underneath your plants to avoid accidental leaks.
 Waterproof glaze pots are superior to porous clay pots that cause water to flow through.